ImageMagick/Usage-Markdown/draw/index.md

 > See [Stroke Color Setting](#stroke) below for more information.
 >
 > ![](../img_www/expert.gif)![](../img_www/space.gif)
-> Colornames are actually defined using values for 'sRGB' colorspace BUT are being applied by draw as if the image is in linear-RGB colorspace.
+> Color names are actually defined using values for 'sRGB' colorspace BUT are being applied by draw as if the image is in linear-RGB colorspace.
 > As such using the above gamma correction with named colors (other than 'white' or 'black') will result in those colors becoming distorted.
 > In such cases it may be better to not use gamma or colorspace correction, so that named colors will map correctly.
 >